As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 So quartz and glass are both made of virtually the same thing and are both almost completely devoid of any crystalline structure to be noted.

-The higher price of quartz can be attributed to the lower supply – since it’s easier to acquire glass than it is raw quartz, it’s relatively easy to find glass crystals for sale, but harder to find quartz crystals for jewelry.
+The higher price of quartz can be attributed to the lower supply – since it’s easier to acquire glass than raw quartz, it’s relatively easy to find glass crystals for sale but harder to find quartz crystals for jewelry.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):